ptsteadman/best-stories-online/_posts/2015-10-23-Young-Millenials-Older-Millennials.markdown

 third-year student at the Georgia Institute of Technology.
 On a Thursday night in late October, Melissa and her friends were at a campus bar discussing their prospects for summer internships.
-Most in the group already were talking to recruiters or at least sending out applications to most of the top companies in their selected field.
+Most in the group already were talking to recruiters at the top companies in their chosen field, and were frustrated by questions about Millennial identity.

 "In so many TV shows and stuff, there's this idea that our generation is really imcompetent and unrealistic," said Anton, Melissa's boyfriend, or 'bae', as she called him.
-"But I don't think that applies to younger people, people still in college.
-We're different, I think.
-I think we're more like Mike Ross from [the USA series] 'Suits'.
+"But I don't think that applies to people like us, who are still in college.
+We're different, I think."

->### "Being associated with Millenails is so embarrassing."
+>### "Being associated with Millennials is so embarrassing."

-While this small group of students obviously does not speak for an entire sub-group within a generation, their feelings echo the claims of other younger millenials, and the pollsters and marketing professionals that study them.
+The statements of this small group of students are arguably typical of other young Millennials and claims made by the marketing professionals that study them.

+stats/quotes

+"We are especially impressed to see how Millennial teens are resiliently and optimistically responding to adversity and preparing to win in the game of life," said Stephen Friedman, President of MTV.

+As the primary elections approach, pollsters have uncovered striking differences between the younger and older age cohorts within the Millennial generation.

+Suggests that

 Young Millennials are prepared to win at the game of life.
 On an evening this fall, we talked to a group of During their